 e.
-Leasing revenues and deferred lease revenue
+Leasing revenues and deferred lease revenue - Rental income from operating leases is recognized on a straight-line basis over the term of the relevant lease.
 Leases are classified as finance leases when the terms of the lease transfer substantially all the risks and benefits incidental to ownership.
 All other leases are classified as operating leases.
 Properties operated under operating leases are classified as investment property in the accompanying consolidated statements of financial position.

-Operating lease revenues - are booked and are substantially equal to those determined by reducing incentives granted, such as grace periods.
+Operating lease revenues are booked and are substantially equal to those determined by reducing incentives granted, such as grace periods.
 They are recognized on a straight line basis over the lease term, except for contingent rents (such as variable revenues), which are recognized when they occur.
 More than 96% (not audited) of the lease agreements are denominated in Mexican pesos, and the rest in U.S. dollars.
 The lease term corresponds to the non-cancellable period of the contract, including additional terms for which the lessee has the option to extend, when at lease inception, management has a reasonable certainty that the lessee will exercise the option.